 To get a sense of their extraordinary design, the largest bird effigy on Waaksikhomikra (Lake Mendota) had a wingspan of 624 feet, and the largest bird effigy discovered along Nįkusaxunų (the Wisconsin River) had a wingspan of 1,300 feet.
 In Teejop, the monumental art effigy mounds often resembled bears, canines, birds (including bent-winged geese and thunderbirds), and water spirits.
 Two effigy mounds found on the UW-Madison campus are rare or unique, the bent-winged goose (Willow Creek) and the double-tailed water spirit (Observatory Hill), and each of these sites was successfully submitted by UW-Madison to the National Register of Historic Places.

-UW–Madison Director of Tribal Relations Aaron Bird Bear discusses the cultural landscape of Teejop in a 2014 episode of University Place on PBS Wisconsin.
+UW–Madison’s inaugural director of tribal relations Aaron Bird Bear discusses the cultural landscape of Teejop in a 2014 episode of University Place on PBS Wisconsin.